Lasseignejk/DC-Notes/React/React1.md

     Adjacent JSX elements must be wrapped in an enclosing tag.
 Did you want a JSX fragment <>...</>?
 (8:2)

-The p tage is outside the div, so it is trying to return TWO things. put the p tag in the div and the error will go away.
+The `p tag` is outside the div, so it is trying to return TWO things. put the p tag in the div and the error will go away.

     function App() {
         return (